gbopola/ip-tracker-vanilla-js/README.md

 # Ip Tracker

-Ip Tracker App pinpoints the user input location on an interactive app.
+Ip Tracker App pinpoints the user input ip address on an interactive app.

 ## Table of contents